I’ve Got Cancer

 You are not alone.
 Cancer Fund for Children is here to help you, your brothers, sisters, mum and dad too.

 Having cancer can be an isolating experience, where you miss out on school, seeing friends and doing normal things.
-Cancer Fund for Children’s Specialists are professionally trained in the issues facing young people with cancer.
+Cancer Fund for Children’s Cancer Support Specialists are professionally trained in the issues facing young people with cancer.
 They are here to listen and provide you with the support that is right for you.

-Together with your Community Specialist you can:
+Together with your Cancer Support Specialist you can:

 - Speak confidentially about how you feel